What Is a USDA Certified Biobased® Product?

 3. Are There Costs Involved With Product Certification?

-Manufacturers are not charged any application or certification fees to be in the BioPreferred Program.
+Manufacturers are not charged any application or certification fees to be in the USDA BioPreferred Program.
 However, companies must pay for product-label content testing during the initial application as well as each routine audit.
-Companies in more than 40 countries participate in the BioPreferred program.
+Companies in more than 40 countries participate in the USDA BioPreferred Program.
 Products can qualify from any nation that has a legal trade agreement with the U.S.

 4. How Long Does It Take to Get a Product Certified?